davidpet/projects/README.md

    - at first I thought this wouldn't work because of the GPT knowledge cutoff
    - then after watching deeplearning.ai courses, I realized I can just download (automatically hopefully) the latest tax docs and put into a vector store, then apply the "chatting with your data" course principles

+1. Other Possible Projects:

+   - domain adapters for using LLM for non-LLM things

+     - eg. music melodies
+     - idea is that humans learn a lot by language and LLMs have millions of dollars of training to leverage
+       - limitation is that some things are also learned by direct sensory experience in addition to or instead of by language

+   - get caught up on the new stuff that's been coming out (Llama, etc.)

+     - more deeplearning.ai short courses

+   - horizontal snippet generator (considering SnippetMaster to be vertical)
+     - eg. cmopare what inheriting interface looks like in a list of languages